Point72/csp/docs/wiki/api-references/Functional-Methods-API.md

-Edges in csp contain some methods to serve as syntactic sugar for stringing nodes together in a pipeline.
+Edges in CSP contain some methods to serve as syntactic sugar for stringing nodes together in a pipeline.
 This makes it easier to read/modify workflows and avoids the need for nested brackets.

 ## Table of Contents